 - Mickey's Star Traders (Tomorrowland) - event t-shirts, logo pin, ornaments

 - Ye Olde Christmas Shoppe (Liberty Square) - select merchandise and trading pins

 - Frontier trading Post (Frontierland) - trading pins

 Though you should probably be careful about spending too much of your party time eating, there are some Quick Service and Table Service restaurants available during the party.

-Table Service restaurants that were available in 2018 include Be Our Guest, Cinderella's Royal Table, and Crystal Palace.
+Table Service restaurants available for 2019 include Be Our Guest, Cinderella's Royal Table, The Plaza, and Crystal Palace.

 You can book those on the MVMCP dining page.